apan64/FinalProject/README.md

 ### Results
 Ultimately we were successful in creating an architecture that could synthesize combinational circuits given a description of the input.
 The comparison charts for our circuits is shown below:

-1-Bit Adder(Computer Generated): Area: 33, Latency: 5
+1-Bit Adder(Computer Generated): Area: 33, Latency: 9

 1-Bit Adder(Hand Generated): Area: 29, Latency 7

-1-Bit ALU (Computer Generated):
+1-Bit ALU (Computer Generated): Area: 63, Latency: 13

 1-Bit ALU (Hand Generated): Area: 146, Latency 21